City of North Las Vegas

 The Emergency Management Department assesses hazards utilizing the Threat and Hazard Identification and Risk Assessment (THIRA) process which helps communities identify hazards and resource requirements necessary to address anticipated and unanticipated risks.
 By understanding the communities’ risks, a community can make smart decisions about how to manage risk, including developing safety plans.
 Some of the most probable hazards in the City of North Las Vegas area:

 Did you know there are roughly 1,500 faults in the State of Nevada making it the third most seismically active region in the country?
-Though it may sound alarming, there is a very small probability of a major disaster occurring, but there are some things you can do to plan, prepare and respond to keep fears at bay:
+Though it may sound alarming, there is a very small probability of a major disaster occurring, but there are some things you can do to plan, prepare and respond to keep fears at bay.

 Find more preparedness information at: https://www.ready.gov/earthquakes